wp-plugins/toolbar-removal-completely-disable/readme.txt

 `<?php code(); // goes in backticks ?>`
 == Screenshots ==
 = Plugin Screenshots =
-1. [ The 'old' WP Admin Bar ]
-Admin Bar: bigger, clunkier, and redundant
+1. The 'old' WP Admin Bar: bigger, clunkier, and redundant ...
-2. [ The 'new' WP Toolbar ]
-Toolbar: smaller, simpler, and required
+2. The 'new' WP ToolBar: smaller, simpler, and bamboozled!
+No option to disable for back-end!
-3. [ The 'old' WP Admin Bar ]
-User Profile settings for the old Admin Bar: full control
+3. The 'old' WP Admin Bar User Profile Settings: full control ...
-4. [ The 'new' WP Toolbar ]
-User Profile settings for the Toolbar: bamboozled!
-No option to disable for back-end == Changelog ==
+4. The 'new' WP ToolBar User Profile Settings: bamboozled!
+No option to disable for back-end!
+== Changelog ==
 = Disclaimer =
 `All previous release, prior of latest stable, are on fact